hc625ma/simchair_i2c/README.md

 I don’t think there’s any point in using an old analog version anymore, as there are now controllers with buttons (an old UNO – based analog controller only supported 6 axes as it had to do some massive filtering because of a noisy 10 bit built-in ADC).

-Master controller sketch is updated frequently, please update it regularly.
+Master controller sketch is updated frequently, please update it accordingly.

 You can find STL files and sources, as well as new peripherals dev snapshots on http://hc625ma.org (preferred) http://hc625ma.org/files/simchair3/